Keepnet – AI-powered human risk management platform logo

 4. Browser Plugin Data and Extensions

-5. Command and Control (C&C) Abilities
+5. Command and Control (C2) Capabilities

-How Racoon Stealer is Distributed
+How Raccoon Stealer is Distributed

-Racoon Stealer has a variety of distribution methods, all designed to maximize reach and ensure its installation on as many devices as possible.
+Raccoon Stealer has a variety of distribution methods, all designed to maximize reach and ensure its installation on as many devices as possible.
 Key distribution channels include:

 1. Buer Loader and GCleaner